 In addition to the above activities, students also create timelines and do map work and research.
 Timeline figures, outline maps, and notebook pages are included in the teacher’s guide.
 Students create a notebook as they work through the lessons.

 Occasionally, lessons include links to documentary DVDs or online videos that you might want to use with lessons.
 Links for videos as well as the recommended books often connect to Amazon so you can identify the exact resource.
 However, you are welcome to borrow or purchase elsewhere.
 Many of the videos are available through Netflix and some might be available through your local library.

 Each week’s lesson is shown on a one-page chart.
 Then daily lesson plans add details including vocabulary words that students will encounter, copywork assignments, memory work, and activities.
 Activities are generally explained in the resource books rather than in the guide itself.
 Lesson plans identify specific pages to read or use in each book each day, making it very easy for the busy parent to figure out what needs to be done.

 While this is a “reading-intensive” program, it does include some multi-sensory activities such as nature drawing and science experiments as well as the multi-sensory narration options.

-Books used for the various levels include many popular titles such as Susan Wise Bauer’s Story of the World, One Small Square: Woods, The Random House book of Poetry for Children, The Usborne Internet-Linked Encyclopedia of World History, Joy Hakim’s A History of US, and the Kingfisher Science Encyclopedia, along with many biographies, and books of historical fiction.
+Books used for the various levels include many popular books such as Susan Wise Bauer’s Story of the World series, One Small Square: Woods, The Random House Book of Poetry for Children, The Usborne Internet-Linked Encyclopedia of World History, Joy Hakim’s A History of US series, and the Kingfisher Science Encyclopedia, along with many biographies, and books of historical fiction.
 The teacher’s guide lists which books are required and which are optional.
 Some of these books you will want to read aloud even with older children, but older students should be able to do much of their reading and other work independently.